2026 Categories

 This award is open to architects working on retail and leisure facilities of all scale including sports facilities, shops, cinemas, leisure centres, restaurants, hotels and spas.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025 and a minimum of 1 other project either built or unbuilt.
 No more than four projects, in total, should be submitted and built projects should have been completed in the past three years.
 The judges will be looking for evidence of all-round design excellence including the ability to delight building users, sustainability and the promotion of wellbeing and fitness for purpose over a body of work.
 The size of the projects featured will not be a factor in their deliberations.

-This award is open to fully qualified architects who have been practicing for less than 12 years on the deadline for award entries.
-Entries will also be accepted from practices where the majority of principals have been practicing for 12 years or under.
+This award is open to practices where the majority of principals have been practicing for 12 years or under on the deadline for award entries.
 If there are only two principals, both need to have been practicing for less than 12 years on the deadline for award entries.
 Entries from architects with a strong philosophy but without the back-up of much built work are encouraged, as are entries from previous YAYA entrants.
 The award is open to UK and European architects.
 Architects should be registered with ARB or the relevant architectural body in their country.